 The Maryland Department of Natural Resources-Forest Service can provide you with a list of current consulting foresters.
 A forester is an invaluable component of your management decisions.

-The Master Logger Program updates its Directory of Maryland Master Loggers bi-annually.
+The Master Logger Program updates its Directory of Maryland Master Loggers on a regular basis.
 These professional loggers have voluntarily completed the training regimen of the Maryland Master Logger Program.

 For further information about the Maryland Master Logger Program contact: